Rural tenancies

 The fundamental link between farming and rural leases in France

-Farming and rural leases are two closely linked elements in the French agricultural landscape.
-Rural leases are the main legal framework enabling many farmers to access the land they need for their business, without owning it.
-In short, it's difficult to buy a farm without signing a rural lease.
+The agricultural holding and the rural lease are two elements closely linked in the French agricultural landscape.
+Indeed, the rural lease constitutes the main legal framework allowing many farmers to access the land necessary for their activity without being the owners.
+In short, it is difficult to buy an agricultural holding without signing a rural lease.

 Summary

-4. The importance of a rural lease for farming
+The importance of the rural lease for the agricultural holding

 4.1.
 Access to agricultural land